 Under the SEC Whistleblower Program, whistleblowers are eligible for monetary awards when they provide original information that leads to successful SEC enforcement actions, or related successful actions, resulting in monetary sanctions over $1,000,000.
 A whistleblower may receive an award of between 10 to 30 percent of the monetary sanctions collected.
-Since the program’s inception, the SEC has paid more than $162 million in awards to whistleblowers.
+Since the program’s inception, the SEC has paid more than $175 million in awards to whistleblowers.
 The largest award to date is nearly $50 million issued on March 19, 2018 (see the largest SEC whistleblower awards here).

 Whistleblowers may submit tips anonymously through an attorney.
 For many whistleblowers, it is imperative that their identity remain confidential when submitting information to the SEC.
 An experienced SEC whistleblower attorney can skillfully guide whistleblowers through the process, maximizing the likelihood that their identity is not revealed to unauthorized parties.